zalando-stups/swagger1st/README.md

 ## Detailed usage

 TODO

 * explain different steps of the middleware and their dependencies, inputs and outputs
 * explain configuration options

-### Using different operationId mappings

-TODO :mapper [{"operationId" function-name} my-custom-resolver s1st/map-function-name] TODO how to integrate with 'component' lifecycle manager

 ## License